wxia43/ProjectWeek/PW29_2018_London_Canada/Projects/StudySlicerExtension/README.md

 # Project Description
 <!--Learn how to use matlab-slicer bridge and learn how to use plus library in slicer. -->
-Learn how to use matlab-slicer bridge and learn how to use plus library in slicer.
+Learn how to use matlab-slicer bridge and learn how to use plus library in slicer to implement laser line segmentation and surface reconstruction in endoscopes.

 ## Objective
 1. Objective A. Learn how to use matlab-slicer interface.
-1. Objective B. Learn how to use plus library in slicer.
+1. Objective B. Learn how to use plus library for laser line surface reconstruction using endoscopes.

 ## Approach and Plan

-1. Describe planned approach to reach objectives.
+1. Just learn how to use matlab-slicer interface.
-1. ...
+1. See how far we can go to implement part of laser line segmentation algorithm in plus.
 1. ...

 ## Progress and Next Steps